gpireddu/Q2Z/README.md

 Q2Z.py is a Python code for computing the frequency-dependent admittance / impedance spectra from the time series of the total electrode charges.

+This method is based on linear response theory and relies on the Fourier-Laplace transform of the time autocorrelation function of the total charges fluctuations.

 ---
 # Reference